Lawctopus reaches to nearly 2,50,000 unique readers a month.

 - Course Fees: Rs.
 3300

-- Intake: Minimum 5 and maximum 20 students
+- Intake: A minimum of 5 and a maximum of 20 students

 - Bonus: All the bloggers will get a chance to publish their write-ups on Lawctopus